nicholaschenai/ai-for-code/README.md

 - "Textbooks are all you need" -- shows that data quality matters and influences scaling laws, enables better performance even with smaller models (see Tinystories for more general stuff)
 ---
 # Benchmarks / Datasets

+- 3 broad areas
+    - functional synthesis: generate code that achieves a goal, regardless of efficiency
+    - algorithmic synthesis: generate code that solves a problem which requires knowledge in data structures and algorithms, puzzle solving
+    - navigating environments: generate commands which programmatically finds the answer in an environment, eg web

+## Functional/ algorithmic synthesis
 | Name    | Year | Description | SOTA|
 | -------- | ------- | --- | ---|
 | [MTPB](https://github.com/salesforce/CodeGen/tree/main/codegen1/benchmark) | 2023 | multi-turn program synthesis |